Hiking in Uganda: Best Mountains to Climb

 To organize a guided tour of Mount Moroto, get in touch with Kara-Tunga Tours.

-Sipi Falls is a very peaceful and pretty spot and offers gentle walks in the surrounding hills.
+Sipi Falls is a peaceful and pretty spot and offers gentle walks in the surrounding hills.
 You can also take a day hike from the main waterfall to three smaller falls that are upstream.
 Both options will offer amazing waterfall views and sweeping valley landscapes.
 Sipi also has a variety of accommodation options, ranging from upmarket to more budget options.

 You’ll need a guide to be able to access some of the key sites and to enjoy coffee tours.
 Think of it as a nice way to support the local landowners and community.

 To admire some lake scenery on your hike, try out Lake Bunyonyi.
 The trail starts from Crater Bay near Bunyonyi overland camp, where you take a relaxing 40-minute canoe ride to get to the starting point.
 Your walk will take you through local communities and villages where you can wave hello to the locals.

 For the Dedicated Athlete: Try a Triathlon in Uganda